-Swiss Re Capital Markets structures and places USD 100 million catastrophe bond for United Property & Casualty Insurance Company
+Swiss Re Capital Markets places USD100 million catastrophe bond

 Swiss Re Capital Markets has successfully structured and placed the issuance of USD 100 million of insurance-linked securities by Laetere Re Ltd. on behalf of United Property & Casualty Insurance Company, Family Security Insurance Company, Inc. and Interboro Insurance Company (together, "UPC").
 The transaction is UPC's debut catastrophe bond and covers named storms and earthquakes affecting certain coastal states of the U.S.